alexdmoss/right-sizer/README.md

 - [ ] Add fluentd GCP scaler
 - [ ] Clean up patching code if it proves to be viable
+- [ ] Can we scan for matching deployments to avoid the hardcoded version issue?
 - [ ] Tests
 - [ ] Extend to cover DaemonSets & StatefulSets?